NokTNL/Odin-React-Task-App/README.md

 # Odin-Task-App

-From [this Odin Project lesson](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/handle-inputs-and-render-lists), but with some styling to make it look better!\
+From [this Odin Project lesson](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/handle-inputs-and-render-lists), but with some styling to make it look better!

 For practicing props, states and list rendering in React.
 Styled in Plain CSS.

-See the latest build: https://noktnl.github.io/Odin-React-Task-App/
+➡️ See the latest build! https://noktnl.github.io/Odin-React-Task-App/

-- For latest styling updates, go to branch "task-app-styling"
+➡️ For latest styling updates, go to branch "task-app-styling"

 ### Features to be addded: